carldea/portaudio4j/README.md

   PaexSaw
 ```
 # Known issues:
-1. The Panama version (this file), is too loud and may have some timing issue as the sound doesn't sound the same as the high pitch of the native C version.
+1. (fixed) The Panama version (this file), is too loud and may have some timing issue as the sound doesn't sound the same as the high pitch of the native C version.
 2. This version is for MacOS and Linux at the moment.
-3. One setting is different.
+3. (fixed) One setting is different.
 To have the same settings for SAMPLE_RATE
    the example would be too loud!!!
 So, it's currently at 22050 hz.